timcoote/btlepython/README.md

      - part way through working out how to interact with individual characteristics (commented out in this commit).
      - includes the rather arbitrary code to get notifications of changes. c.py - based on the btle.py test code, this iterates over the services and characteristics of the last found btle device.
-     - example output when interacting with a PT BLE Glucose monitor is provided in c.out v.py - example pygatt program. shows actual interaction with cli, and the opacity of some of the returned items if
+     - example output when interacting with a PT BLE Glucose monitor is provided in c.out (from earlier version).
+Updated
+     - to cope with devices that are either RANDOM or PUBLIC mac addresses v.py - example pygatt program. shows actual interaction with cli, and the opacity of some of the returned items if
      - just viewed.
 Unclear on what this program iterates over in detail.
 Also in action it illustrates the asynchronous
      - nature of the bluez ble api.